 Is Reciprocity awarded for out-of-state certification?

 IFSAC and PRO-Board accredited certificates are awarded automatic reciprocity.
-Copies of your certificates (with legible certificate numbers) can be e-mailed, to Ms. Denise Perkins at email@example.com or faxed to 608-266-1690 Attn: Fire Training, or mailed to the address listed above.
+Copies of your certificates (with legible certificate numbers) can be e-mailed, to Ms. Denise Perkins at firstname.lastname@example.org or faxed to 608-266-1690 Attn: Fire Training, or mailed to the address listed above.
 Please include your mailing address and date of birth.
 Reciprocal certificates will be issued only to the highest level of certification documented and only for certifications we are currently awarding.
 Emergency Services Instructor reciprocity shall only be granted to individuals who have obtained certification or recertification within the prior five years.

 Can certification be issued if out-of-state certificates are not accredited?